axr167/interview-prep/technical-rounds/02-backtracking/problems/01-NQueens.md

 ## Paradigm:

-1. Same as recursion : Manually do the first step
+1. Choost the first row's queen
-2. Check if we have reached a valid result
-    - If yes, print/store result
-    - Else call recursive function for the remaining problem
-3. Undo the changes made in step 1 after performing recursion
+2. Perform recursion on the remaining subproblem
+3. Unchoose the queen and proceed

 ## Functions: